 These glazed walnuts (also often referred to as candied walnuts or caramelized walnuts) have a delicious crunchy coating that goes great alone, on ice cream, a summer salad, or as a nutty topping for recipes like baked oats.

 These candied walnuts with a light sugary cinnamon flavor take about 15-20 minutes to make, plus cooling time.
-I’d maybe allow an hour to cool to be safe, but all of that depends on your climate.
+I’d maybe allow an hour to cool to be safe, but it all depends on your climate.

 Ingredients